Skip to main content

 Why major in Electro-Mechanical Engineering Technology?

-The Electro-Mechanical Engineering Technology program addresses a growing demand for engineers in the rapidly developing industrial automation and robotics fields.
+The Electro-Mechanical Engineering Technology (EMET) program addresses a growing demand for engineers in the rapidly developing industrial automation and robotics fields.
 EMET graduates combine the fundamental principles of both electrical and mechanical engineering to design, develop, manufacture, and test computer-controlled mechanical systems.

 The combination of electrical and mechanical coursework produces graduates proficient in both areas, making them highly marketable to employers.
 The demand for EMET graduates is strong because of the increased need for interdisciplinary skills to meet the complexity of modern industrial systems.
 Therefore, salaries for EMET graduates are comparable to those earned by traditional electrical engineering or mechanical engineering graduates.